icecube/dnn_reco/docs/source/pages/bootcamp.rst

 IceCube DNN Bootcamp
 ********************

-This tutorial is a simplifed version of the :ref:`Getting Started tutorial<Getting Started>` where we will focus on:
+This tutorial is a simplifed version of the :ref:`Getting Started tutorial<getting_started>` where we will focus on: